 HS remission: Bacteriophage therapy & Intermittent fasting

 Hidradenitis suppurativa is a chronic autoinflammatory condition which, although not fatal, is extremely painful and severely reduces the quality of life.
 HS remission is practically unheard of, and many are ready to accept even the slightest methods that bring relief.
-Unfortunately, not much research has been aimed to understanding HS in the medical community as well as the lack of awareness of Hidradenitis suppurativa in society.
+Unfortunately, not much research has been aimed at understanding HS in the medical community as well as the lack of awareness of Hidradenitis suppurativa in society.

-Even doctor themselves, do not always recognize the symptoms, which leaves patients left undiagnosed or misdiagnosed.
+Even doctors themselves, do not always recognize the symptoms, which leaves patients left undiagnosed or misdiagnosed.
 Some claim it is genetic, others say it is environmental.
 Truth be told, there simply isn’t much research on Hidradenitis suppurativa.
 Some patients suffer from HS on its own, such as myself, whilst others have an addition of other conditions that either come prior to or after their HS.
-It can affect anyone, regardless of sex, ethnicity or lifestyle.
+It can affect anyone, regardless of sex, ethnicity, or lifestyle.

 Life with HS

 I have had HS since the age of 10 and it has gotten to stage 3.
 I have described the specifics of my Hidradenitis suppurativa in my previous article.
 However, there are a few things I would like to go into in regards to patients and society.

 The awareness of Hidradenitis suppurativa in today’s society is minimal, which makes living with HS that much harder.
 I kept HS to myself and within the family throughout my years, as I am well aware that people have a hard time understanding matters which they themselves have not lived through.
 As those around me worried about pimples and some extra fat, I was concentrating on ignoring the agonizing pain.
 On days when my reflection in the mirror didn’t remind me of my disgust towards myself and that even my body has turned on me, I told myself that it was no big deal that I can’t wear something like others or can’t go out like everyone else.